toddteigland/scheduler/README.md

 # Interview Scheduler

-A single page web-app that allows lighthouse labs students to easily book and edit appointments with mentors.
+A single page web-app that allows users to easily book and edit appointments with mentors.

 This project was built while learning React, along with testing libraries Storybook, Jest and Cypress.